munificent/craftinginterpreters/book/hash-tables.md

 array size to reduce that, but it's a losing game.
 Say we wanted to store a hundred items in a hash table.
 To keep the chance of collision below a still-pretty-high 10%, we need an array with at least 47,015 elements.
-To get the chance below 1% requires an array with 492,555 elements, over 4,000 thousand empty buckets for each one in use.
+To get the chance below 1% requires an array with 492,555 elements, over 4,000 empty buckets for each one in use.

 [birthday]: https://en.wikipedia.org/wiki/Birthday_problem